BindPlane OP

 • Provide correlation to those data streams, such as trace sampling

-Today we will examine these reasons, and some possible architectures for implementing aggregators.
+Today, we will examine these reasons and some possible architectures for implementing gateways.
 We will also review how they appear in BindPlane.

 Prerequisites